Yubico/yubikit-ios/README.md

 Open info.plist and add `com.yubico.ylp` as a new item under `Supported external accessory protocols`

+**Enable TKSmartCard support**

+To support YubiKeys connected via the USB-C port on a device running iOS 16 or higher, you need to add the `com.apple.security.smartcard` entitlement to your application.
+Note that this connection only support the Smart card based applications on the YubiKey and does not support U2F, FIDO2 or OTP.

 **Grant accesss to NFC**

 To add support for NFC YubiKeys in your application, follow these steps: